 Respect Customers’ Time & Reduce Ticket Times

-Since most customers will only have an hour for lunch break, you’ll want to make sure you run an efficient kitchen that gets food out fast to your customers.
+Since most customers will only have an hour for lunch break, you’ll want to make sure you run an efficient kitchen that gets food out fast to your customers in order to increase lunch sales.
 Evaluate your menu and make sure you offer items with a ticket time under 10 minutes.
 You’ll also want to ensure you have the right technology in place and the proper employee training to improve your speed of service.

 Deliver Coupons and Menus to Local Business